hieudaok63/Sport_Where_I_Am/README.md

-# gql-aggregator-boilerplate
+# gql-swiam

 ## Description

-GraphQL Service Boilerplate on Node.js with Express to act as API aggregator.
+GraphQL Service for the Sports Where I Am Application.

 ## How it works